 Individuals may be able to split certain superannuation contributions with their spouse, enabling them to boost their spouse's super savings with some of their own.
 If you're planning to split all or part of your contributions with your spouse for the previous financial year but you also want to claim a tax deduction for them, you must give the notice of intent to claim a deduction first.

-Adjusting Superannuation Pension Payments
+Adjusting Annual Pension Amounts

-Check out some more resources on our BlueRock website.
+Check out some more resources on our BlueRock website:

 This post contains general information and does not take into account your personal objectives, financial situation or needs.
-We recommend that you consult a financial adviser if you require financial advice that takes into account your personal circumstances.